Princess Stéphanie of Monaco: Early life and education

 Stéphanie was born to Prince Rainier III and Princess Grace on 1 February 1965 at Prince's Palace in Monaco.
 She is the youngest of their three children.
 She has two older siblings, Caroline and Albert.
 Her godparents are her maternal uncle John B. Kelly Jr. and paternal first cousin Elisabeth-Anne de Massy.
 Her mother, who described Stephanie as a "warm, bright, amusing, intelligent and capable girl" and a "good athlete", lovingly called her "wild child" (French: enfant terrible).

-On 13 September 1982, while returning home from their farm in Rocagel, France, Stéphanie and her mother had a car accident.
+On 13 September 1982, while returning home from their farm in Roc Agel, France, Stéphanie and her mother had a car accident.
 Grace died the next day, on 14 September, while Stéphanie sustained a hairline fracture of a neck vertebra.

 Although the official report of the incident was that Grace suffered a stroke while driving, rumors began that Stéphanie, who had to miss her mother's funeral due to her recovery, was the one actually driving.
 Stéphanie herself refused to speak publicly about her mother's death until 1989, when she gave an interview to the author Jeffrey Robinson, insisting that the story was untrue.
 She said, "There was a lot of pressure on me because everyone was saying that I had been driving the car, that it was all my fault, that I'd killed my mother...
 It's not easy when you're 17 to live with that."

 She did not discuss the subject again until a 2002 interview with the French magazine Paris Match in which she repeated her earlier denial, and discussed the trauma of being beside her mother at the time of the accident.
 She said, "Not only did I go through the horrible trauma of losing my mother at a very young age, but I was beside her at the moment of the accident.
 Nobody can imagine how much I've suffered, and still suffer."

 Princess Stéphanie was educated at the Dames de Saint-Maur in Monaco, and then at the école and collège Dupanloup in Boulogne-Billancourt, France.
 Stéphanie earned her baccalauréat from the Cours Charles de Foucauld in 1982.
 During her school years, she studied classical dance and piano, and competed in gymnastics and horse riding.
 She also attended Camp Oneka, an all-girls' summer camp in the Pocono Mountains, in the United States, where her sister and mother both had previously attended.